aframevr/aframe/docs/primitives/a-collada-model.md

 order: 5
 ---

+> COLLADA is not recommended for distributing over the web in production due to its large size.
+Check out using the [glTF component](https://github.com/xirvr/aframe-gltf) instead.
+You can convert from COLLADA to glTF using [the converter](https://cesiumjs.org/convertmodel.html).

 The COLLADA model primitive displays a 3D COLLADA model created from a 3D modeling program or downloaded from the web.
 It is an entity that maps the `src` attribute to the [collada-model component](../components/collada-model.md).

 ## Example